 Jackson’s proposal required IPMP and five other mentor groups to accept guidelines — which included ending open enrollment and implementing a mentee-tracking system — as a condition for continued institutional support.

-IPMP decided to dissolve rather than to accept policies which required student surveillance, Orr said.
+IPMP decided to dissolve rather than to accept policies which required student surveillance.

-Orr added that NISU, which is housed in the Pitzer Hall Living Room, continues to fight for its physical space on campus.
-According to Orr, Pitzer does not allow NISU to lock its space, forcing group members to enforce use of their space and resources themselves, while other groups have access to spaces they can lock.
+NISU, which is housed in the Pitzer Hall Living Room, continues to fight for its physical space on campus.
+According to one of its co-founders, Pitzer does not allow NISU to lock its space, forcing group members to enforce use of their space and resources themselves, while other groups have access to spaces they can lock.

 Pitzer communication representative Wendy Shattuck told TSL the college was not able to respond for comment in time for the article’s publication.